 $20,000 at 15% interest

-Which should you focus on first?
+Which one should you focus on first?
 To a financially astute person, the answer is obvious.
-You pay off the one with the higher interest rate first.
+You should pay off the one with the higher interest rate first.
 In the long run, that saves you interest.
 However, Ramsey says to pay off the debt with the lowest balance first.
 He is emphatic even though he knows full well that you end up paying more interest that way.

 What I just wrote is extremely important so let me repeat it a different way: in the game of money, the money itself is not the most important factor.
 The psychological component of developing the right mindset about money is far more important.
 If it costs you money to have the right mindset about money, that is money well spent.

 I will give you another quick example to illustrate my point that mindset is ultra important.
 Have you noticed that NFL stars often end up broke later in life?
-Which would have been more valuable to them back in their 20s: their million dollar paychecks or a better mindset about money?
+Which would have been more valuable to them back in their twenties: their million dollar paychecks or a better mindset about money?
 The answer is pretty obvious, isn’t it?

 Because we are talking about a general principle rather than an explicit command, I am not anti-debt.
 There is a place for debt and it is sometimes unavoidable.
 But as a general rule of life, debt is not helpful and it does enslave you.
 Here is an example.
 I can remember a time about a decade ago where my loan officer (yes she was called that) would come to my business to see how things were going.
 If she saw something she did not like, she could have pulled our business loan.
 I got very nervous when she came around and I did feel like she had all the power.
 I sort of did feel like a servant to her.